minxie97/blackjack/README.md

   * Notify player they have lost
 * Else if, Notify player if dealer is over 21
   * Notify player if they have won
+* When player or the dealer loses.
+Return to start screen.

 As a user who has never played blackjack before I want to use this app to learn how to play.